Friday, 27th July from 10:00 to 12:00 - Impact Hub, King’s Cross, 34B York Way, Kings Cross, London N1 9AB

-The workshop will feature experts in a range of vulnerabilities who will describe the problems that need to be solved.
-We are inviting you, as an innovator, to pose your questions and hear first-hand from these experts how you can apply your knowledge and expertise to design solutions to meet the challenges they have identified.
+The workshop featured experts in a range of vulnerabilities who described the problems that need to be solved.
+Innovators were posing their questions and heard first-hand from these experts how they can apply their knowledge and expertise to design solutions to meet the challenges they have identified.

-The Innovating for Ageing innovation sprint will provide a launchpad for the creation of cutting-edge ideas and solutions to help improve the lives of vulnerable consumers.
-We want you to be a part of it.
+The Innovating for Ageing innovation sprint provided a launchpad for the creation of cutting-edge ideas and solutions to help improve the lives of vulnerable consumers.

-I have ideas for solutions to problems faced by vulnerable consumers – why should I come?
+Individuals and organisations having ideas for solutions to problems faced by vulnerable consumers had:

-- Meet experts on vulnerability and learn about the challenges faced by vulnerable consumers
+- Met experts on vulnerability and learned about the challenges faced by vulnerable consumers

-- Find out details of how to apply for the Innovating for Ageing Awards
+- Found out details of how to apply for the Innovating for Ageing Awards

-- Identify opportunities for new products and services
+- Identified opportunities for new products and services

-- Gain visibility and profile for your solution and your organisation
+- Gained visibility and profile for their solution and their organisation

 After the workshop you will have the summer to submit your ideas for products and services and our expert Judging Panel will narrow entries down to our finalists.
 By participating you will also have the opportunity to compete in the Innovating for Ageing Awards.
 The Awards will recognise the best-of-class solutions to each of the problems identified, with solutions to be showcased at a high profile awards ceremony to be held in central London this Autumn.